 Rhea M. Steele, COO of DECA, says that much of her effort in her new role was intended to forestall confusion.
 “They’ve never had a chief operating officer, and they’ve never had centralized services, so one of the things that I’m constantly paying attention to is overcommunicating,” she says.

-When DECA implemented a new travel policy, for instance, “not only did we roll it out to staff, we had a staff meeting to talk about it.
+When Steele implemented a new travel policy at another association, for instance, “not only did we roll it out to staff, we had a staff meeting to talk about it.
 And then during the staff meeting we actually talked about what we thought through about the policy.
 We’re trying to help staff recognize that leadership is not just making arbitrary decisions and that we’re actually looking at all of the policies through multiple lenses.”

 Steele says she ensures that policy changes are restated multiple times, through multiple venues—staff meetings, emails, intranet, HR, and so on.
 But a culture-change conversation is also a two-way street, she adds; much of this communication is intended to solicit feedback on changes.
 “Culture is built from the staff,” she says.
 “You can’t create an organizational culture that’s completely out of alignment with the values of all of the staff at the organization.”